raspberrypilearning/scratch-olympics-hurdler/README.md

 ![](cover.gif)

-In this resource you will use Scratch to make a hurdling game, which requires the player to either rapidly hit the keyboard to make the hurdler run and jump.
+In this resource you will use Scratch to make a hurdling game, which requires the player to rapidly hit the keyboard to make the hurdler run and jump.

 ## Licence